mailsac/mailsac-examples/services/forwarding/forwarding.rst

 manage, then input the URL under *Forward To Custom Webhook* and select *Save Settings*.

-Websocket Forwarding
+WebSocket Forwarding
 --------------------

-Private addresses and Catch-All addresses can have their mail forwarded to a websocket.
-A websocket uses a single persistent connection to notify a websocket client as soon as a message arrives.
+Private addresses and Catch-All addresses can have their mail forwarded to a WebSocket.
+A WebSocket uses a single persistent connection to notify a WebSocket client as soon as a message arrives.

-Forwarding to a Websocket can be configured by selecting `Manage Email Addresses`_ from the Dashboard_.
+Forwarding to a WebSocket can be configured by selecting `Manage Email Addresses`_ from the Dashboard_.
 Select the *Settings* button next to the email address to manage, then check the box labeled *Enable forwarding all incoming email via web socket*, and select *Save Settings*.

-A code example for a websocket is available :ref:`available
+A code example for a WebSocket is available :ref:`available
 <doc_websocket_example_overview>`.

-Additional information about the websocket endpoint, authentication and example frame format is show in the `API Documentation
+Additional information about the WebSocket endpoint, authentication and example frame format is show in the `API Documentation
 <https://mailsac.com/docs/api/#web-socket-api>`_.